 1) General Aims

 English is taught as a stand-alone subject daily for at least 1 hour in each Key Stage.
 In addition to this, the children in Year 1 receive a daily Phonics lesson .
-Guided Reading sessions and Reading lessons also take place each week with a rota for each differentiated group.
+Reading lessons also take place each week with.
 Spelling lessons take place four times a week using the Read Write Inc. Spelling Programme.
 Handwriting lessons using the MSL Scheme also take place four times a week.

 Handwriting information

-In addition to these specific literacy based lessons, cross curricular activities also serve as a way to practise and embed literacy skills.
+In addition to these specific English based lessons, cross curricular activities also serve as a way to practise and embed literacy skills.

 Reception Writing Targets